am-work/terra-homework/README.md

 * Copy the file `keys.terrain.js.sample` to `keys.terrain.js`.
 Then add your new private key to `keys.terrain.js`.
 Just add a new entry called
   "myKey" (or whatever name you want, really) similar to the keys that are already there.
 You'll need to remember the name "myKey" for later commands.
-  `keys.terrain.js` should NEVER be pushed to public repo (that is why it is in `.gitignore`) to avoid leaking your new private key!
+  `keys.terrain.js` should NEVER be pushed to a public repo (that is why it is in `.gitignore`) to avoid leaking your new private key!
 You should treat your private key just like a password since anyone that has it will be able to take your balance from the blockchain.
 NEVER publish your private keys, even if they are only used on testnet!